top of page

 Professor van Loon was appointed Professor of Nutrition and Exercise at Maastricht University in The Netherlands in 2010.
 He also serves as a visiting Professor at the Free University of Brussels in Belgium and the Australian Catholic University in Melbourne, Australia.
 Luc has an international research standing in the area of skeletal muscle metabolism, has published well over 450 peer-reviewed articles (more than 20.000 citations) achieving an H-index of 86.
 Current research in his laboratory focuses on the skeletal muscle adaptive response to physical (in)activity, and the impact of nutritional and pharmacological interventions to modulate metabolism in both health and disease.
 The latter are investigated on a whole-body, tissue, and cellular level, with skeletal muscle as the main tissue of interest.
 He is active in various media to translate research findings to the general public, highlighting the impact of nutrition and physical activity to support performance and health.

-Professor Bess Dawson Hughes | Calcium, Vitamin D, and Bone
+Professor Bess Dawson Hughes | Calcium, Vitamin D, and Bone in older adults: What

 Dr. Dawson-Hughes completed her medical training at Tufts University and an endocrine fellowship at Harvard University.
 She began her research at Harvard Medical School before being recruited back to Tufts University, where she is the Lead Scientist in the Bone Metabolism Laboratory.
 Her research addresses the extent to which calcium, vitamin D, and other components of the diet influence bone loss, falls, and osteoporotic fracture risk.
 She has published over 450 peer-reviewed research papers, book chapters, and reviews.
 Dr. Dawson-Hughes has served on the councils of the American Society for Bone and Mineral Research, the American Society of Clinical Nutrition, and the International Bone and Mineral Society.
 She was a founding director of the Center for the Advancement of Science in Space, a former member of the Advisory Council of NIAMS, and is a past President of the National Osteoporosis Foundation.
 Currently, she is on the editorial boards of Osteoporosis International and Calcified Tissue International and is Vice President of the International Osteoporosis Foundation.